 - Process & Governance: Defining repeatable processes which seek to automate a lot of this activity but also to ensure that rules around client contact and any regulatory rules are followed

-Like other industries, Asset Management is now seeing the potential that Digital can provide to the way a firm operates and how it engages with its clients.
+Like other industries, Investment Management is now seeing the potential that Digital can provide to the way a firm operates and how it engages with its clients.
 A lot can be learned from how banks, insurers, and other types of firms have developed their approaches and can leap frog some of the early teething pains.

 Over the course of this series of articles, we will explore these future trends and how firms will need to change in order to keep pace.